On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Introduction

 \section{Introduction}

-When $G$ is a second countable locally compact group, there is a natural topology on the unitary dual $\widehat{G}$ (the set of equivalence classes of unitary representations of $G$).
-It is known as the Fell topology, and defined by declaring that the closure of a subset $S \subset \widehat{G}$ is the set of equivalence classes of representations whose every matrix element is a limit, for the topology of uniform convergence of compact subsets of $G$, of matrix coefficients of elements of $S$.

-The Fell topology on $\widehat{G}$ is in general very wild, and studying the topological space $\widehat{G}$ directly is usually difficult.
-An indirect, often fruitful approach is to study a suitable completion of the convolution algebra $C^\infty\u{c}(G)$ of continuous and compactly supported functions on $G$.
-The completion will be a noncommutative algebra, and in the spirit of Connes' noncommutative geometry, the various completions may be thought of as noncommutative replacements for the (not very helpful) space of continuous functions on $\widehat{G}$.
+When $G$ is a second countable locally compact group, the Fell topology on its unitary dual $\widehat{G}$ is in general quite wild: studying the topological space $\widehat{G}$ directly is usually difficult.
+An indirect approach, that has often proved fruitful, is to study a suitable completion of the convolution algebra $C^\infty_{c}(G)$ of continuous and compactly supported functions on $G$.
+The various completions will be noncommutative algebras, and may be thought of as noncommutative-geometry replacements for the (not very helpful) space of continuous functions on $\widehat{G}$.